Hare & Tortoise Prototype.

 Gibsons 2010: box and board

-In 2010 Gibsons republished the game for the English-language market.
-Michael Gibson decided to break away from the traditional Ruritanian ethos and at my suggestion commissioned cartoonist Simon Chadwick to produce a design more in keeping with the intellectual nature of what is essentially an abstract game with a light thematic dressing up.
-Outline sketches surrounding the actual race track depict famous English landmarks, including St Paul's Cathedral, the Blackpool Tower and The Angel of the North.
+Michael Gibson decided, with my agreement, to break away from the traditional Ruritanian ethos and at my suggestion commissioned cartoonist Simon Chadwick to produce a design more in keeping with the intellectual nature of what is essentially an abstract game with a light thematic dressing up.
+As it doesn't reproduce well on the small scale shown here , it may be worth pointing out that the outline sketches surrounding the actual race track depict famous English landmarks, including St Paul's Cathedral, the Blackpool Tower and The Angel of the North.

 Devir Iberia